Top 10 Skills for a Security Manager in 2024

 4. Remote Security Management

-A very interesting trend is the ability to manage security systems remotely.
-Cloud-based security solutions offer flexibility and ensure that security operations can continue uninterrupted, even from remote locations.
-Security managers can monitor surveillance footage, control access points, and respond to incidents in real-time, regardless of their physical location.
-This is particularly beneficial for organizations with multiple sites or those that require 24/7 security monitoring.
+Security managers can monitor surveillance footage, control access points, and respond to incidents in real time from anywhere.
+This is especially useful for organizations with multiple sites or those that need 24/7 security monitoring.

 5. Sustainability in Security Practices